 What is the current status of the EMIR REFIT?

-What are the proposed changes to EMIR?
+What are the key changes to EMIR?

 Definition of financial counterparty